Otumian-empire/PyHackProblemSetA/README.md

 1 - Write a function that checks whether the individual digits of a number is odd or even or zero

-2 - Find all odd Fibonacci numbers starting from 3
+2 - Find all odd Fibonacci numbers starting from 3 to 1000

-3 - Write the a function to find the sum of the individual digits of a number and check whether it's prime or not and whether it's even
+3 - Write a function to find the sum of the individual digits of a number and check whether it's prime

-4 - Write a function that checks whether some digits is a palindrome or not.
+4 - Write a function that checks whether a given number is a palindrome or not.
 Single digits are omitted

 5 - print from 1 to N:
 When input = 5